Why Do Fools Fall in Love (film): Distribution

-The film was first presented at the Urbanworld Film Festival, New York on August 8, 1998.

-The film opened in wide release on August 28, 1998 (1,369 theaters) and sales the opening weekend were $3,946,382.
-Why Do Fools Fall in Love ran for 8 weeks domestically (56 days) and eventually grossed $12,506,676 in the United States.
-At its widest release the film was shown in 1,377 screens.
+The film was first presented at the Urbanworld Film Festival on August 8, 1998.
+The film opened in wide release on August 28, 1998 (1,369 theaters), and sales on the opening weekend were $3,946,382.
+Why Do Fools Fall in Love ran for eight weeks and eventually grossed $12,506,676 in the United States.
+At its widest release, the film was shown in 1,377 screens.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 53% based on 57 reviews, with an average rating of 5.91/10.
-The website's critics consensus reads, "This is a fun comedy with delightful musical numbers."
-Roger Ebert, film critic for the Chicago Sun-Times, was disappointed in the screenplay and ultimately Nava's direction of the film, and wrote, "There are several angles this material might have been approached from, and director Gregory Nava tries several without hitting on one that works.
+Roger Ebert was disappointed in the screenplay and ultimately Nava's direction of the film, and wrote "There are several angles this material might have been approached from, and director Gregory Nava tries several without hitting on one that works.
 By the end of the film, we're not even left with anyone to root for; we realize with a little astonishment, waiting for the court verdict, that we don't care who wins."

-Yet, film critic Peter Stack liked the film and believes director Nava smartly juggles a lot of elements in the picture.
-He wrote, "Why Do Fools Fall in Love is a fresh, enlightening example of how to take a tragic American show-business story and make it funny, warm and terrifically entertaining...[it] brims with joyful spirit and raucous comedy...[and the film] deftly juggles a surprising number of elements, but they all work."
+Film critic Peter Stack liked the film and believes director Nava smartly juggles a lot of elements in the picture.
+He wrote "Why Do Fools Fall in Love is a fresh, enlightening example of how to take a tragic American show-business story and make it funny, warm and terrifically entertaining...[it] brims with joyful spirit and raucous comedy...[and the film] deftly juggles a surprising number of elements, but they all work."